znsio/specmatic-insights-github-build-reporter/readme.md

 # Specmatic Insights Github Build Reporter

-This package provides functionality for reporting Specmatic coverage, stub usage, and central repository metrics for Github workflow build and send it to Insights.
+This package runs as part of your CI pipeline to ship [Specmatic](https://specmatic.in/) reports to [Specmatic Insights](https://insights.specmatic.in/).

 ## Installation